-* Note1: TR 22.847, mentioned a bitrate of up to 200kpbs, which may be related to use cases for close-loop tactile internet, robotics etc.
+*NOTE 1: TR 22.847, mentioned a bitrate of up to 200kpbs, which may be related to use cases for close-loop tactile internet, robotics etc.

-Note 2: values in the table may be re-evaluated if more tests are done.
+NOTE 2: Values in the table may be re-evaluated if more tests are done.

-10 QoS
+10 QoS and QoE

 10.1 Introduction

-Editor’s note: TBD
+The QoS factors influencing the QoE for haptics media enhanced services as described in the use-cases of section 5 are mostly similar to those used for traditional AV and immersive AV services (jitter, delay, packet loss, etc).
+The asynchronicity between haptics and other media is a prevalent parameter to be considered when using haptics along with other media.
+Another characteristic of parametric haptics media is the presence of silent units alongside temporal and spatial units; which can be taken in account when setting PDU Set Importance.

-10.2A Synchronicity between haptics and other media
+10.2 Asynchronicity between haptics and other media

-In Haptics enhanced media services, the quality of experience may be impacted by the a-synchronicity of the haptics media with either audio, or visual information.
-This a-synchronicity may be due to various QoS factors which are FFS.
+In Haptics enhanced media services, the quality of experience may be impacted by the asynchronicity of the haptics media with either audio, or video.
+This asynchronicity may be due to various QoS factors which are for further study.

-Studies demonstrate (such as [21] and [20]) that haptics effects perceived prior visual cues is less detrimental to the experience than the reverse and that a-synchronicity is more tolerable in passive than active user involvement.
+Studies demonstrate (such as [21], [20] and [40]) that haptics effects perceived prior to visual cues is less detrimental to the user experience than the reverse and that asynchronicity is more tolerable in scenarios involving passive user involvement than active user involvement.

-The suitable threshold for a-synchronicity [20], [21], [2], [4] is listed in table Y.2-1
+The suitable threshold for asynchronicity [20], [21], [2], [4] is listed in table 10.2-1